 That gives an upper bound on the charge as $\varepsilon < 10^{-15} (\frac{m}{\text{eV}})$ \cite{Nadler:2019zrb, Bogorad:2021uew}.
 For detailed discussion of the phenomenology and detection possibility of generic light millicharged dark matter see \cite{Bogorad:2021uew}.
-The parameter space of our setup, therefore, is divided into two parts: \begin{itemize} \item charged pions make more than 10\% of the dark matter with millicharge $\varepsilon<10^{-22}\big(\frac{m_{\pi^{\pm}}}{\rm{eV}}\big) $, \item charge pions make a subdominant part of the dark matter, i.e. $f_{\pi^{\pi^{\pm}}}<0.1$, with millicharge $\varepsilon < 1.7 \times 10^{-14}$. \end{itemize}
+The parameter space of our setup, therefore, is divided into two parts: \begin{itemize} \item charged pions make more than 0.4\% of the dark matter with millicharge $\varepsilon<10^{-15}\big(\frac{m_{\pi^{\pm}}}{\rm{eV}}\big) $, \item charge pions make a subdominant part of the dark matter, i.e. $f_{\pi^{\pm}}<0.004$ , with millicharge $\varepsilon < 1.7 \times 10^{-14}$. \end{itemize}

 \textit{Detection of millicharge: } The main approach to detect light millicharged particles is the direct deflection method \cite{Berlin:2019uco}.
 This experiment is based on distorting the local dark matter flow with time-varying fields and measuring these distortions with shielded resonant detectors.
 The expected reach of the direct deflection experiment is MCPs in the range $1-10^{7}~\rm{eV}$ and charge in the range $\varepsilon=10^{-16}-10^{-9}$ which can be improved by one order of magnitude in the long-term project \cite{Berlin:2019uco, Bogorad:2021uew}.
 This can be used to search for pions in the ``light'' range, i.e., $m_{\pi} = [1 {\rm \, eV}, {10 {\rm \, keV}}]$.